tobijk/caius/doc/_manpages/clidriver.md

   Closes the connection to and terminates the subprocess associated with this object.

+* `method kill`:
+  Kills the subprocess.
+On Unix this is equivalent to sending a SIGKILL.

 * `method match_max` ?*size*?:
   Sets or gets the maximum match buffer size for the `spawn_id` associated with this object.

+* `method pid`:
+  Returns the process ID of the subprocess.

+* `method process_exists`:
+  Returns true while the subprocess has not exited.

+* `method terminate`:
+  Terminates the subprocess.
+On Unix this is equivalent to sending a SIGTERM.

 ### itcl::class CliDriver::Spawn